comtravo/comtravo.github.io/_posts/2021-07-15-pareto_selection.md

 In the end each item will either be marked Pareto optimal or Pareto inefficient.
 The algorithm will rank the Pareto optimal points higher than others.

-I DO NOT QUITE UNDERSTAND HOW THE CONTSRAINTS ARE REALLY HANDLED?
-ARE THEY HARD - THEN NOTHING THAT VIOLATES A CONTRAINT MAKES IT INTO THE RESULTS.
-OR ARE THEY JUST BINARY OPTIMIZATION CRITERIA?
-IN THE LATTER CASE WE SHOULD MAKE THAT CLEARER AND MAYBE ALSO GIVE AN EXMAPLE (ONE OBJECTIVE + ONE CONTRAINT)

 ## Conclusion

 Pareto selection works very well for this use case, especially when the request has many constraints since the algorithm is designed to handle multi-objective and multi constraints optimization problem.

-It practive, it can be further improved by specifying which objective has higher precedence to sort among the pareto optimal points especially when there are multiple optimal points.
+It practice, it can be further improved by specifying which objective has higher precedence to sort among the pareto optimal points especially when there are multiple optimal points.
 How we do this in detail is, however, material for another article.
+Our special thanks to Gabriele Lanaro for contribution in ideation and implementation of the pareto selection for ranking.